narendasan/narendasan.com/content/blog/2023-04-01-twitter-algo/index.md

 The authors conclude "On the one hand, the algorithm manufacturer’s choice to predict future  costs is reasonable: The program’s goal, at least in part, is to reduce  costs, and it stands to reason that patients with the greatest future  costs could have the greatest benefit from the program."
 But there is now much greater clarity on UnitedHealth's objectives, some possible design flaws have been exposed and hopefully this work has helped UnitedHealth improve their model to provide better service.

+### The Objections

+Why might these companies push back against being transparent about how they recommend content to users?

+#### Objection 1: Exploiting the System

-The next thing some black box system advocates might say is that obfuscating the mechanisms used to select content to promote and demote is necessary to prevent spam and gaming the system.
+The first thing some black box system advocates might say is that obfuscating the mechanisms used to select content to promote and demote is necessary to prevent spam and gaming the system.
 I think this argument fails on the same principles that [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) fails.
 The fact that a system is not inspectable does not prevent this from being exploited.
 And folks operating recommendation systems have seen this [first hand](https://mcrc.journalism.wisc.edu/files/2018/05/TwitterExploit.pdf).
 As has been learned in infosec, more eyes and more pentesters makes systems more solid.
 And the easiest way to do that is to make the system open and transparent.
 We could have better, more fair, more exploitative proof systems if we do the work in the open.

-### Objection 1: Value Proposition and The Caveat - Data Monopolies
+#### Objection 2: Value Proposition and The Caveat - Data Monopolies

-Likely, the first thing you might hear from an industry lobbyist regarding some sort of legislation requiring recommendation engine transparency would be "This harms our competitive advantage" i.e. that the reason a user or advertiser may choose Twitter over Mastodon is their recommendation system.
+Likely, the next thing you might hear from an industry lobbyist regarding some sort of legislation requiring recommendation engine transparency would be "This harms our competitive advantage" i.e. that the reason a user or advertiser may choose Twitter over Mastodon is their recommendation system.
 This fundamentally mischaracterizes the value proposition of these services.
 An adequate recommendation system is required to be able to use these systems at scale, as not all posts or content are relevant or interesting to all people.

  However, the reason why these platforms are valuable is the [network effects](https://online.hbs.edu/blog/post/what-are-network-effects) and data exclusivity of these platforms.
 They tend to be the one or two places on the internet to find particular types of content.
 On Instagram this might be your friends or influencers photos, on Twitter this may be some public figure's musings.
 Fundamentally, you use Twitter and not Mastodon because XYZ person is here and not there.